-CBIQ.
-At each slot t, we compute CBIQ(t), the number of bytes of the monitored flow that have entered the shared buffer and not yet departed by the end of the slot.
-Unfortunately, since we do not have the raw input for the start of the flow, we do not even know the initial CBIQ at the start of the sub-interval, and cannot assume that CBIQ(t) = 0 at the start.
+and not yet departed by the end of the slot.
+Unfortunately, since we do not have the raw input for the start of the flow, we do not even know the initial CBIQ at the start of the sub-interval, and cannot assume that CBIQ(t)=0 at the start.
 Furthermore, we could somehow approximate CBIQ at the start of the sub-interval, then compute at each slot the total number of incoming and outgoing bytes to estimate the evolution of CBIQ.
 However, this can be an issue at high flow rates: the computation time and needed raw-input dictionary size increase with the number of packets in the slot (§IV-D).

 Instead, we adopt an alternative approach.
-For each slot t + 1, at the ingress (resp. egress), we record the sequence number of the first byte of the first arrived (resp. departed) packet, and denote it as InSeq(t + 1) (resp.
-OutSeq(t + 1)).
-We then approximate the last byte arrived (resp. departed) by the end of the previous slot t using InSeq(t + 1) - 1 (resp.
-OutSeq(t + 1)).
-Then, we approximate CBIQ as their difference: $CBIQ(t) \simeq \max([InSeq(t + 1) - 1] - [OutSeq(t + 1), 0)]$ .
-Intuitively, the bytes represented in this difference are the bytes that have entered the queue and not departed, thus representing the queue size.
-Of course, we neglect losses and retransmissions, and assume in-order transmission, so this is only an approximation.
+For each slot t+1, at the ingress (resp. egress), we record the sequence number of the first byte of the first arrived (resp. departed) packet, and denote it as InSeq(t+1) (resp.
+OutSeq(t+1)).
+We then approximate the last byte arrived (resp. departed) by the end of the previous slot t using InSeq(t+1)-1 (resp.
+OutSeq(t+1)).
+Then, we approximate CBIQ as their difference: $CBIQ(t) \simeq \max([InSeq(t+1)-1]-[OutSeq(t+1)-1],0) = \max(InSeq(t+1)-OutSeq(t+1),0)$ .
+Intuitively, the bytes in this difference are the bytes that have entered the queue and not departed, thus representing the queue size.
+We neglect losses and retransmissions, and assume in-order transmission, so this is only an approximation.

-As Table II(a) illustrates, there is an additional challenge: the next slot may not have an arrival (resp., departure).
+Table Ia illustrates an additional challenge: the next slot may not have an arrival (resp., departure).
 Therefore, we would need to use the first arrived (resp., departed) packet of the next non-empty slot.
-For instance, in the leftside, unsampled part of Table II(b), since there is no arrival in slot 104, we use InSeq(103 + 1) = InSeq(104 + 1) = 2400.
+For instance, in the left-side, unsampled part of Table Ib, since there is no arrival in slot 104, we use InSeq(103 + 1) = InSeq(104 + 1) = 2400.
 However, spending time to look for this next non-empty slot would lose the O(1) property.
 Instead, we proceed as follows, relying on our eBPF implementation of a sampling module that provides a raw-input dictionary that only keeps the first packet of each slot (§III-C).
 Such a raw-input dictionary of N slots would have at most N packets.
 For instance, when using 1-ms slots, a 100 ms dictionary would contain at most 100 packets.
-Then we can update InSeq(t) and OutSeq(t)going backwards from the last slot to the first, simply filling in empty values with the last seen value.
+Then we can update InSeq(t) and OutSeq(t) going backwards from the last slot to the first, simply filling in empty values with the last seen value.
 This is an O(1) task per slot.